 Eric Wolf, Europe and the People Without History

-Eric Wolf’s Europe & the People Without History (1982) is a foundational work for anthropology, history, and global studies.
-I read parts of Europe and the People Without History my first year of college for a seminar titled “Imperialism, Slavery, and Revolution” with Shanti Singham.
+Eric Wolf’s Europe & the People Without History (1982) remains a foundational work for anthropology, history, and global studies.
+I read parts of Europe and the People Without History my first year of college for a seminar titled “Imperialism, Slavery, and Revolution” with Dr. Shanti Singham.
 I tackled the rest over the summer when I returned home to Montana.
 Eric Wolf made sense of the world.
 I remained a history major, but I eventually studied anthropology because of Europe and the People Without History.
 Wolf was my first Introduction to Anthropology, and I still use Eric Wolf in my very first Intro-to-Anthro class (with the textbook Anthropology: What does it mean to be human?):

 Eric Wolf takes aim at portrayals of a world of relatively isolated peoples, such as Ruth Benedict’s Patterns of Culture.
 Wolf describes a world of interconnection.
 “The central assertion of this book is that the world of humankind constitutes a manifold, a totality of interconnected processes, and inquiries that disassemble this totality into bits and then fail to reassemble it falsify reality” (1982:3).